daneden/daneden.me/portfolio/index.markdown

 * * *

+## Digital Ruin
+[Digital Ruin](http://digitalruin.tumblr.com/) is—for lack of a more fitting description—an art project dedicated to giving form to both real and fictional digital exchanges, with an emphasis on difficult interactions.
+It’s bleak, and hard to describe.
+[Visit the site](http://digitalruin.tumblr.com/).

 ## Ragged Write
 [Ragged Write](http://raggedwrite.net) is a website about typography; a place to share news, reviews, and personal commentary on the world of typography.
 Created out of a desire to write about type, as well as maintain a collection of typographic resources for personal reference.
 [Visit the site](http://raggedwrite.net).